 This course introduces studies that provide an understanding of the nature and needs of persons at all developmental levels and in diverse cultural contexts.
-This course also provides a systemic study of human personality. development emphasizing physical, cognitive, moral, and psychosocial developmental theories and issues, with an emphasis on facilitating optimal development and wellness over the lifespan.
+This course also provides a systemic study of human development emphasizing physical, personality, cognitive, moral, and psychosocial developmental theories and issues, with an emphasis on facilitating optimal development and wellness over the lifespan.
 [CACREP Standard 3-Human Growth and Development] Instructor consent required.

-5263 Advanced EICD Psychology Child Adolescence
+EICD 5263 Advanced Psychology Child & Adolescence